-Main sponsor confirmed for the 2018 Cycling Weekly Awards - Cycling Weekly
+Garmin confirmed as the main sponsor for the 2018 Cycling Weekly Awards - Cycling Weekly

 The hugely anticipated Cycling Weekly Awards has a new sponsor in World GPS expert Garmin

-The Cycling Weekly Awards, set to take place on December 12 this year at 8 Northumberland Avenue, will be a celebration of all the people who make road cycling so special, from the best professional riders to the cycling clubs and volunteers who knit the grassroots scene together.
+The Cycling Weekly Awards in association with Garmin, set to take place on December 12 this year at 8 Northumberland Avenue, will be a celebration of all the people who make road cycling so special, from the best professional riders to the cycling clubs and volunteers who knit the grassroots scene together.

 Just as the cycling season is hotting up, as is the momentum for the inaugural Cycling Weekly Awards and we are very pleased to announce our partnership with Garmin as the Awards’ title sponsor.